cheese1/medusawiki/What-is-Medusa.md

  - Real SSL certificate validation

 #### Dependencies
-To run Medusa we recommend [Python 2.7.10 or 11](https://www.python.org/downloads/release/python-2711/), and a minimum of [OpenSSL v.1.01e](https://www.openssl.org/source/).
-[GIT](https://git-scm.com/) is required for Medusa's update process.
+To run Medusa we recommend the latest [Python 2.7.x](https://www.python.org/downloads/) release, and a minimum of [OpenSSL v.1.01e](https://www.openssl.org/source/). [git](https://git-scm.com/) is required for Medusa's update process.

-The minimum requirements are Python 2.7.x with the latest modules of [PyOpenSSL](https://pypi.python.org/pypi/pyOpenSSL), and [cryptography](https://pypi.python.org/pypi/cryptography).
-(Cheetah isn't required anymore.)

 #### Support
 In case the [Wiki](https://github.com/pymedusa/Medusa/wiki) doesn't have the answer to your question, you could check us out on irc.